birdortyedi/birdortyedi.github.io/_pages/social.md

 Hello folks!

 My name is Furkan Kınlı.
-I was born on April of 1993 in Aydın, Turkey.
-I came to İstanbul for educational purposes.
+I was born in April 1993 in Aydın, Turkey, and moved to İstanbul for my education.

-I was eligible to attend Özyeğin University with 75% of YÖK scholarship and 25% of sports scholarship for B.Sc. degree.
-In August 2019, I received M. Sc. degree in Computer Science at Özyeğin University, and during my M.Sc. study, I initially lead my research focus to fashion image understanding and capsule networks and its applications.
-After my graduation, I have been accepted to the Ph.D. in Computer Science at Özyeğin University for 2019 Spring (Yes, triple crown!).
-Now, I am working on style modeling for image restoration tasks.
+I received my B.Sc., M.Sc., and most recently my Ph.D. in Computer Science from Özyeğin University (the triple crown!).
+During my undergraduate studies, I was supported by a 75% YÖK scholarship and a 25% sports scholarship.
+My research journey began with fashion image understanding and capsule networks during my M.Sc., and continued into style modeling for image restoration tasks throughout my Ph.D., under the supervision of Assoc.
+Prof. Furkan Kıraç.
+My doctoral thesis, ["Modeling the Lighting as Style Factor via Neural Networks for White Balance Correction"][phd-thesis], was successfully defended in May 2025.

-> I prefer that being an academician/a scientist who contributes to Computer Science in such a way for prospering the community's welfare rather than being a developer who works for prospering someone's welfare.
+> I prefer being an academician and scientist who contributes to Computer Science for the welfare of the community, rather than a developer working solely for individual gain.

 In my social life;